reptar/reptar.github.io/docs/variables.md

 title: Variables
 ---

 Every template that is rendered has access to variables when it is rendered.
 The following describes what variables are accessible from a template file.
-They are all accessible within a template via `{{site.title}}` or `{{theme.css}}`, etc.
+They are all accessible within a template via {% raw %}`{{site.title}}` or `{{theme.css}}`, etc.{% endraw %}

 ## site

-This contains all values that are defined in your `_config.yml`'s  `site` object.
+This contains all values that are defined in your `reptar.config.js`'s  `site` object.
 Anything you put there will be accessible from every file that is rendered.

 An example site object: